 The Danish Confederation of Professional Associations and their members can obtain assistance from UBVA in specific cases of copyright and patent law.

 A national code of conduct to help ensure credibility, integrity and quality of Danish research through common principles and standards of good academic practice.

 The code is to be used in public and private research institutions, including universities, the research council system, research foundations and companies.

 "Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing" - from U.S. Department of Health and Human services

 If, as a researcher, you manage your references properly – for example, if you adequately indicate the source of any citations and refer precisely to the source of any material you have made use of, you can avoid plagiarism.

 Ouriginal is a licensed system for the analysis of plagiarism in student assignments and exams.
-It is available to all lecturers at Aarhus BSS and Health.
+It is available to all lecturers at AU via Digital Exam and Wiseflow.

-To ensure a high academic standard Graduate School of Health, Graduate School of Natural Sciences and Graduate School of Technical Sciences screen all PhD-theses, dissertations and academic articles using the tool iThenticate.
+To ensure a high academic standard Graduate School of Health, Graduate School of Natural Sciences and Graduate School of Technical Sciences screen all PhD-theses using the tool iThenticate.
 The screening is carried out at Health by AU Library, Health Sciences and at Natural Sciences and Technical Sciences by AU Library, Ny Munkegade.
 If plagiarism is suspected the thesis will subsequently be assessed by the Graduate School.